Louis-Eugène Cavaignac: Chief of the Executive Power

 After defeating the insurrection, Cavaignac presented himself before the National Assembly and announced his intention to renounce the dictatorial powers delegated to him, which he did on 28 June.
 The parliament therefore confirmed him in power as Chief of the Executive Power (Chef du pouvoir exécutif).
 As a committed Republican, Cavaignac strove as head of state of France to secure the democratic institutions recently achieved with the February Revolution, and selected the members of his cabinet accordingly.
 Many government ministers were also connected to the newspaper Le National, the press of the Moderate Republican majority of the National Assembly.

 In his early government, Cavaignac imposed control over political clubs and suppressed the left-wing press, which he deemed responsible for inciting the armed insurrection of June.
 He temporarily prohibited the publication of eleven newspapers, including Le Père Duchêne, named after the 1790s radical publication.
 He would later, in August, indefinitely ban Le Père Duchêne along with three other journals for being "instruments of civil war and not of liberty".

 As previously decided by the National Assembly before the June Days, Cavaignac closed down the national workshops in July.
 Direct relief was provided by the government to supplant the national workshops, and large-scale public works were undertaken in order to reduce unemployment.
 Cavaignac's government gave support to producers' and workers' cooperatives, sponsored legislation on maximum working hours for adult factory workers, and promoted the modernization of the French postal system.
 During this period, with the Chief of the Executive's support, a democratic constitution was prepared by the National Assembly.

+Unemployment relief was provided while various steps were taken to boost economic recovery and create jobs.
+According to one study, “Cavaignac’s interest in the workers was attested by the numerous proposals offered by his government in their favor, and by the large number of documents concerning social and economic problems that he preserved in his papers.”
+Cavaignac supported, for instance, a proposal for government-administered and compulsory sickness and old-age insurance for workers.
+He believed this was necessary due to industry not providing sufficient salaries to allow for adequate savings.
+His social insurance plan was, however, defeated.